Harlington, London: Administrative history

 By 1834 the select vestry (informally known simply as the vestry) employed a paid assistant overseer.
 In 1824 a surgeon for the poor of Cranford and Harlington was appointed by the vestries of both.
 Their later co-operation saw the establishment of Harlington's National School jointly with in 1848, and its cottage hospital jointly with Cranford and Harmondsworth in 1884.

 In 1924 the civil parish council (CPC) asked Staines Rural District Council (RDC) to light the village street and this was done a year later.
-The cemetery in Cherry Lane was opened in 1936 by the UDC and the CPC started its first allotments in 1895 but rejected proposals to acquire a recreation ground or parish hall.
+The cemetery in Cherry Lane was opened in 1936 by the UDC and the CPC started its first allotments in 1895, but they rejected proposals to acquire a recreation ground or parish hall.

 See the entry for Hayes for the later detailed local history.

 Sanitation

 The chief task from 1872 for local government was the making of sewers in villages beyond a handful of homes such as this.
 Sewerage had been discussed in the vestry as long ago as 1864.
 The increase of population in the 20th century, growing preference for flush toilets and prohibitions on ground water contamination made the need for proper sanitation more urgent.
 In 1912, for instance, there were said to have been eleven cases of typhoid near the 'White Hart', and there was an outbreak of diphtheria in 1916.

 During the 1920s the RDC made plans for constructing sewers, and the relative cost of their scheme and of schemes proposed by Hayes Urban District Council largely influenced the parish council's views on local government reorganisation.
 In the end the council seem to have acquiesced peacefully in the amalgamation with Hayes that took place in 1930, only on the grounds that this seemed to provide the best and cheapest chance of sewers being constructed soon.
 A sewerage scheme for the parish was completed by Hayes and Harlington Urban District Council in 1934.

 Present day

 Harlington Library is towards the north of the village/district.

 The village contains six public houses: Captain Morgans', The Great Western, The Pheasant, The Red Lion, The Wheatsheaf, and The White Hart.
 There are two churches, a Baptist church and a Church of England church, St Peter & St Paul's.
 Schools include Harlington School.

 Hellenic Imperial Airways has its United Kingdom offices in Axis House in Harlington.
 Harlington Locomotive Society on the High Street of the village - operates a trestle railway around the site of an old orchard.
 Harlington is covered by a community radio station: 91.8 Hayes FM, which is licensed with the national authority.